top of page

 I can’t even tell you what is happening inside my head.

 I feel like a betrayed lover now.
 Spent by all these momentary excitements.
 I should have known; I had studied in detail the laws of our world's physicality a few decades ago.
 They were framed into mathematical equations two centuries ago.
 Three decades after that, the first published female scientist identified the role of CO2 in warming our world.
-The frightening thought is that most decision-makers do not know these laws exist or what lurks under the surface.
+The frightening thought is that most decision-makers do not know these laws exist or what lurks under the water's surface.

 bottom of page